 In addition, we have added the option for Windows on-premises targets to securely store the strong account in a Privilege Cloud vault.
 (Previously, this capability was only available for cloud targets.)

-For more information, see Add an on-premises domain.
+For more information, see Set up an on-premises environment.

 If you are an existing customer and have already configured a domain for on-premises targets, see Migrate to support multi-domains.